BenjamineButler/BenjamineButler/README.md

 # Hi, I'm Ben!

 I'm a cybersecurity-focused developer interested in both offensive (red team) and defensive (blue team) security.
-I enjoy building tools, analyzing systems, and learning about areas like home servers, automation, networking, and system security.
+I enjoy building tools, analyzing systems, and learning about areas like home labs, automation, networking, and system security.
 I'm focused on understanding real-world attack techniques, vulnerability analysis, and how to better detect, prevent, and respond to threats.

 ‎